-From past 2-3 years, lot of my friends have been asking about QNet and they want to know in detail.
+From the past 2-3 years, a lot of my friends have asked about QNet and they want to know in detail.
 They want to know, whether it is a legitimate business in India or is it a scam.
-And the people who are asking them to join their QNet group, the minimum capital required to start the business is 1,20,000 INR, where as I have heard that one could start with 30,000 INR as well.
+And the people who are asking them to join their QNet group, the minimum capital required to start the business is 1,20,000 INR, whereas I have heard that one could start with 30,000 INR as well.
 On contrary to that, on the company’s website, anyone can join free of cost.

 And what I share with them: